jmf7ak/Persister_project/Transcriptomics/README.md

 * `analysis/` folder contains all of the output files from each of the scripts in src
 * `data/` folder contains any necessary data files for running the scripts

 Code to run the enrichment analysis can be found in the `Transcriptomics/analysis/enrichment/` folder.
+Run `enrich_calls.txt` in the terminal in the same directory as all of the files in the `enrichment\` folder to produce results